 An EFL group in Japan called English Star interviewed me as you can see below.
 You will notice that I am a bit uneasy when being filmed.
 I much prefer being on the other side of the camera.
 I suppose I am not the only photographer in the world having this preference!

-And more recently, an EFL site in Iran interviewed me.
-You can read this interview here.
-Or discoverall the people who have helped me with the Real English® project here.
+Discover all the people who have helped me with the Real English® project here.

 Real English is different.
 Students who have not lived in an English-speaking country should begin with Lesson 1!
 The people in the videos are spontaneous.
 Spontaneity is difficult for many students, just like real situations with strangers are difficult.
 The people seem to speak fast, but in reality, they are speaking at normal speed.